Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Discussion and Conclusion

 We introduce a novel RD algorithm, \textsf{SAMD-MHRD}, designed for both STFT and SST, to effectively manage nonstationary signals featuring intricate non-sinusoidal WSFs.
 Numerical investigations and real-world applications showcase its practical promise.
 This endeavor can be seen as an extension of \cite{Wu:2013}, filling the RD gap toward signal processing missions.

 Naturally, one may question its adaptability to other TFRs, such as the commonly used CWT.
-Note that the inherent affine structure of the CWT can present limitations when handling oscillatory signals with non-sinusoidal WSFs.
-This is due to the necessity for a small scale to capture higher-order harmonics, while simultaneously encountering broad spectral support.
-Consequently, the spectral interference of these high-order harmonics arises.
-Conversely, \textsf{SAMD-MHRD} could potentially find application in other TF analysis algorithms capable of segregating harmonics within their respective TFRs.
-Further exploration in this realm remains a task for the future.
+The CWT's inherent affine structure can be limiting for oscillatory signals with non-sinusoidal WSFs, as it requires a small scale to capture higher-order harmonics while dealing with broad spectral support, leading to spectral interference among these harmonics.
+On the other hand, \textsf{SAMD-MHRD} may be applicable to other TF analysis algorithms that can separate harmonics within their TFRs.
+Further exploration in this area is needed.

 Another strategy for handling non-sinusoidal WSFs involves using de-shape STFT \cite{lin2016waveshape}.
 This method aims to mitigate the impact of harmonics in complex situations and could potentially be used to extract the fundamental IF of each IMT function.
 However, its success relies on the presence of a strong fundamental component.
 In cases where the fundamental component is weak or absent, preprocessing steps like rectification or nonlinear transforms \cite{steinerberger2022fundamental}, or the application of a comb filter as explored in \cite{urbanek_prediction_2018}, might be necessary to enhance the fundamental IF before applying de-shape STFT.
 Note that the fundamental component can be absent since $s(t)=\sum_{k=1}^\infty \alpha_k \cos(2\pi kt+\beta_k)$, where $\alpha_k\geq 0$ and $\beta_k\in [0,2\pi)$ is $1$-periodic if the greatest common divisor of $\{k\mid \alpha_k>0\}$ is $1$.
 We plan to explore the development of an RD algorithm based on this concept in our future work.